mchmarny/template-action/README.md

 ## template

-Use this template to create a new repo (click the green button and follow the wizard).
-When done, clone your new repo locally, and navigate into it
+To create a new repo, click the green `Use this Template` button and follow the wizard.
+When done, clone your new repo locally, and navigate into it:

 ```shell
 git clone git@github.com:$GIT_HUB_USERNAME/$REPO_NAME.git